GamingScripter/Darkrai-X/README.md

 More Scripts Will Be Coming Soon!

+## Supported Executors

+Mobile Executors

+* Arceus X
+* Kitten Milk

+PC Executor

+* Synapse X
+* KRNL
+* Script-Ware
+* Many More

 ## Information

 Darkrai X Was Created On 9/4/2021 By GamingScripter The Owner Of Darkrai X

 #### First Script

-Darkrai X's First Script Was A Script Hub And Got Many Hate For Being Skidded
+Darkrai X First Script Was A Script Hub

 #### First Successful Script

 Our First Successfull Script Was **_Darkrai X | Arsenal_** And Got The Honor To Be The Best Mobile Script For Arsenal!